-All ASAN chapters should engage in advocacy work around the collective concept of self-advocacy.
-ASAN chapters should also address individual forms of self-advocacy, as well as help build a community of Autistic adults in the areas in which they operate.
+All ASAN chapters engage in advocacy work around the collective concept of self-advocacy, while also addressing individual forms of self-advocacy and building a community of Autistic adults in the local community.

 Different chapters are formed under different conditions.
 Some may be formed by Autistics who are already part of an existing self-advocate run social group but wish to engage in advocacy activities as well.
 Others may be formed by Autistics who lack any social group in their local area, or who lack any self-advocate run groups.